MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/New-MgGroupTeamChannelMember.md

 ## SYNOPSIS
 Add a conversationMember to a channel.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaGroupTeamChannelMember](/powershell/module/Microsoft.Graph.Beta.Teams/New-MgBetaGroupTeamChannelMember?view=graph-powershell-beta)

 ## SYNTAX